BreezeKanitkorn/Data-science-bootcamp/README.md

 # Data-science-bootcamp
 I'm learning data science bootcamp.
-There is 10 sprints in the program.
+There are 10 sprints in the program.

 - Intro to data science
 - Spreadsheets